Ming treasure voyages: Policy and administration

-In the Ming court, the civil officials were the faction who opposed the voyages.
+In the Ming court, the civil officials were the faction who opposed the treasure voyages.
 They condemned the expeditions as extravagant and wasteful, but the Yongle Emperor was unconcerned about the costs of the voyages and was determined to undertake them.
 In contrast, the eunuch establishment stood at the head of the treasure fleet and the expeditions.
 Traditionally, civil officials were the political opponents to the eunuch faction and to the military who crewed the fleet.
 This political and institutional disadvantage within the state system contributed to the inherent opposition of these bureaucrats against the voyages.
 Moreover, civil officials criticized the state expenses brought by the fleet's construction, but the emperor was set on realizing its formation.
-Construction projects were in fact usually the domain of eunuchs.
+Construction projects were in fact usually the domain of the eunuchs.
 Eunuchs were assigned to supervise the fleet's construction, while the military was assigned to carry it out.
 On cultural grounds, the civil officials were hostile to the voyages, because the trade and acquisition of strange foreign goods conflicted with their Confucian ideologies.
 The undertaking of these expeditions only remained possible as long as the eunuchs maintained imperial favor.

-The Hongwu Emperor was wary of the political and social consequences that maritime commerce could bring, so he sought to restrain it by outlawing private maritime trade.
+The Hongwu Emperor initiated the haijin, a private maritime trade proscription, in 1371.
+He was wary of the political and social consequences that maritime commerce could bring, so he sought to restrain it by outlawing private maritime trade.
 This policy continued well into the Yongle reign.
 In addition, the Yongle Emperor aimed at consolidating imperial control over maritime commerce, stopping the coastal criminality and disorder, providing employment for mariners and entrepreneurs, exporting Chinese products to foreign markets, importing desired goods for Chinese consumers, extending the tributary system, and displaying imperial majesty to the seas.
+He limitedly reformed the tributary system and encouraged the opening up of state-run foreign trade, which resulted in the restoration of maritime supervisorates in Guangzhou, Quanzhou, and Ningbo, the expansion of tributary relations through measures such as tax exemptions for private trade activities by foreign envoys, and the treasure voyages led by Zheng He.
 The voyages functioned as trade commissions in the government's attempts to regulate maritime commerce by establishing an imperial monopoly over it and incorporating it into the tributary system.
 Dreyer (2007) states that there seems to have been an idea about a foreign policy comprising an extended foreign trade supported by a heavy military naval presence and a cultivation of shared interests with local allies.